550 University Avenue

 Telephone: 1-800-606-UPEI (8734)

-The University of Prince Edward Island offers a wide range of undergraduate, graduate, and professional programs in a dynamic, intimate earning environment that supports teaching excellence and student success, in four faculties — Arts, Science, Education, and Veterinary Medicine — and two schools — Business and Nursing.
+The University of Prince Edward Island offers a wide range of undergraduate, graduate, and professional programs in a dynamic, intimate learning environment that supports teaching excellence and student success, in four faculties — Arts, Science, Education, and Veterinary Medicine — and two schools — Business and Nursing.

 UPEI is located in Prince Edward Island’s capital, Charlottetown, a culturally vibrant city of more than 32,000 people, and one of the safest cities in Canada.
 UPEI’s legacy of more than 200 years of history and its mixed rural/urban environment give it a distinctive character that combines rich tradition with leading-edge research and learning opportunities.
 The size and location of the campus, and that professors get to know their students personally, set UPEI apart, nationally and internationally.